 Start by looking for small, micro piles of sawdust below fixtures, cracks or holes.
 If there are insect body parts mixed with the sawdust, this is a sure sign of infestation.
 Also look for trails of ants that run from your house’s siding or foundation out into wooded areas or to dead wood (railroad ties, dead tree stumps, etc.)

-Our Approach to Exterminating Carpenter Ants
+Our Approach to Exterminating Carpenter Ants in Portland

-Since there often might not be a queen ant within your structure, a less than thorough treatment can unwittingly visually suppress the infestation for months or a year or so until it pops back up.
-If the queen ant is not located within your structure, the colony will not be successfully destroyed, even though the infestation may not be seen for months or a year or so until the colony repopulates.
+Since there often might not be a queen ant within your structure, a less than thorough pest control treatment can unwittingly visually suppress the infestation for months or a year or so until it pops back up.
+If the queen ant is not located within your structure, the colony will not be successfully exterminated, even though the infestation may not be seen for months or a year or so until the colony repopulates.